hyperagon/hyperagon.github.io/content/posts/2025-02-27/index.md

 [Check this article out, it's a realistic take on the subject.](https://www.alexirpan.com/2018/02/14/rl-hard.html)

 Anyway it is still amazing when it does work.
-[Even outdated environments can teach you a lot.](https://towardsdatascience.com/how-to-train-an-ai-to-play-any-game-f1489f3bc5c/)
+[Even outdated environments can teach you.](https://towardsdatascience.com/how-to-train-an-ai-to-play-any-game-f1489f3bc5c/)

 ![A mostly working example.](best2.gif)